lastweek/fpga_readings/xilinx_arty_a7/LED_clocked/README.md

 	  those IO buf and clock buf.
 I have not fully understand yet.
 	  Anyhow, at least I know that these are automatically generated.

 - Yup, now I know.
 The IBUF, BUFG, and OBUF are automatically interted by synthesis.
 Check my comments at xilix.md.
 In general, those are generated for top-level IO ports.
+But IBUFDS is different, you have to manually code it.